Application Deadlines and Requirements

 Each applicant must submit two letters of recommendation.
 Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to enter the Master of Behavioral and Decision Sciences program.

-If you graduated less than five years ago, we recommend that you provide one recommendation from a college instructor who knows your academic work and one from a work supervisor who can speak to your professional performance.
-If you graduated over five years ago, two professional recommendations are appropriate.
+If you graduated less than two years ago, we recommend that you provide one recommendation from a college instructor who knows your academic work and one from a work supervisor who can speak to your professional performance.
+If you graduated over two years ago, two professional recommendations are appropriate.

 International transcripts from institutions outside the United States

 Applicants who have attended a college or university outside the US are required to have a course-by-course credential evaluation (with grade point average and course levels) performed by an outside evaluation service.
+The course-by-course credential evaluation is required even if your international college or university is affiliated with a US institution.
 You do not need to have a transcript evaluation done for a university which was attended for only one semester as an exchange student.
 Credential evaluations will be reviewed by our administrators, and the determination of degree equivalency to US degrees is at the discretion of the College of Liberal and Professional Studies.
-The following two evaluation services are acceptable:
+The following evaluation service is acceptable:

 World Education Services Inc. (WES): WES must complete a course-by-course evaluation of all post-secondary credentials.
 The course-by-course evaluation should include the comparability level of your education and list each of your courses along with the equivalent US marks and credit.
 Please select the WES basic course-by-course evaluation (with grade point average and course levels) and request that WES send your evaluation to Penn College of Liberal and Professional Studies Admissions.
 The school can be found by searching the University of Pennsylvania and then selecting College of Liberal and Professional Studies.
 The evaluation becomes an official academic record and sole property of the University upon its receipt.
 For additional information about the WES application and its review process, please visit the WES website.

-Please note that these services charge a fee for the evaluation.
+Please note that this service charges a fee for the evaluation.

 MBDS information session